Recycling curbside collection

 • Closed Sundays and statutory holidays

-If the product you wish to dispose of is marked DANGER or POISON, this indicates that it is toxic, corrosive or extremely flammable.
+If a product is marked DANGER or POISON, it is toxic, corrosive or extremely flammable.
 WARNING or CAUTION indicates that the product is slightly toxic.
-Disposal of all of these products poses a threat to the environment if not handled correctly, so we encourage you to drop off such materials at the Household Hazardous Waste Depot.
+Incorrect disposal of any of these products can endanger people, pets and the environment.
+You can drop off such materials at the Household Hazardous Waste Depot.

 Location

-The Depot is located at the Solid Waste & Recycling Facility, 5405 Mapleward Rd., between Oliver Road and John Street Road.
+Solid Waste & Recycling Facility (landfill site), 5405 Mapleward Rd., between Oliver Road and John Street Road.

 Hours